florisvdk/unifiled/README.md

 ## License

-This project has no license at the moment - see the [LICENSE.md](LICENSE.md) file for details in the future
+This project is licenced under the MIT license - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments